The Biggest Secret to Raising Boys Who Are Kind

 This week I want to focus on the first part of the verse which is about sons.

 Let’s review the verse in case you didn’t read last week’s blog.
 It says, “May our sons in their youth be like plants full grown, our daughters like corner pillars cut for the structure of a palace” (CSB).

-In this post, I am going to give you suggestions on how to raise sons that are a blessing and act like full-grown plants in their youth.
-I will show the most important thing you need to do as a parent when raising boys.
+In this post, I am going to going to help you raise boys that are a blessing and act like full-grown plants in their youth.
+And I will show the most important thing you need to do as a parent when raising boys.

 These tips are not quick, but they do work.
-Unfortunately, I can’t help you with the fart noises.
+Unfortunately, I can’t help you with the noises and smells.
 That’s still gonna be around for a while.
 Sorry.